Price per share may change the number of shares of a company that you buy, but does it change your potential for generating profit?

-Does the price of a share of stock indicate its upside potential?
+Does the price per share of stock indicate its upside potential?
 Can I make more profit with a $12 stock than I can with a $56 stock?

 These questions cannot be answered in a vacuum, so let’s look at contributing factors.

 First of all, stocks do not go up and down because of price per share.
 Stocks go up and down for two reasons: investors like the prospects of a company and buy the stock, thus driving the price up, or they dislike the company’s outlook and sell the stock, thus driving the price down.

 While there are investors who buy modest numbers of shares in low-priced stocks, the larger number of shares traded each day are bought and sold by investment firms, mutual funds and other entities that would never make buy and sell decisions based on share price alone.
 They look at the fundamentals, meaning sales, profit, debt, products, competitors and the like; or technical indicators, meaning price charts, volume of shares traded, etc., neither of which has anything to do with whether the stock costs $12 or $56.